-- Myxomas typically develop in young men in their mid 20s.
-Myxomas that are not hereditary usually develop in women between the ages of 40 and 60.
+- Myxomas typically develop in young men in their mid-20s.
+Myxomas that are not hereditary usually develop in women ages 40 to 60.

-- Secondary heart tumors are those that originate in other parts of the body — most often the lungs, breasts, blood or skin — and spread (metastasize) to the heart.
+Secondary heart tumors, which are always cancerous, originate in other parts of the body — most often the lungs, breasts, blood or skin — and spread (metastasize) to the heart.

 - Secondary heart tumors are 30 to 40 times more common than primary heart tumors, but are still rare.

-- Cancer metastasizes to the heart in about 10 percent of lung or breast cancer cases, and about 75 percent of malignant melanoma cases (a form of cancer that often arises in the skin).
+- Cancer metastasizes to the heart in about 10 percent of lung or breast cancer cases, and about 75 percent of malignant melanoma (a type of skin cancer) cases.

 - Secondary cancers spread by direct invasion of the pericardium — the sac that surrounds the heart — or through the bloodstream or lymph system.

 The symptoms of cancerous and noncancerous heart tumors are the same, but vary depending on the location of the tumor.
-However, the symptoms of cancerous heart tumors can worsen more quickly, as these tumors grow more quickly.
+Symptoms of cancerous heart tumors can worsen more quickly, as these tumors grow faster.
 Symptoms may include: